Codes of Ethics

 Take responsibility to boost ethical research and scientific knowledge within the Art of Hypnosis.

-- Promote the art of Hypnosis as a tool for bettering all areas of persons lives.
+- CHA promotes the Art and Science of Hypnosis as a tool for bettering all areas of persons lives.

-- Discuss and bring questions to the attention of The Canadian Hypnosis Association.
+- CHA stimulates membership discussions which bring consequently questions to the attention of The Canadian Hypnosis Association.

-- Address perceived unethical behavior of colleagues in an appropriate manner.
+- CHA addresses perceived unethical behavior of colleagues in an appropriate manner.

 - Accept and consider feedback to one’s own behavior and actions.

-- Cooperate with committees who address and are concerned with ethics and ethical conduct.
+- CHA cooperates with committees and Government agancies, who address and are concerned with ethics and / or ethical conduct.